telerik/teststudio-docs/docs/automated-tests/troubleshooting/handle-dynamic-attributes.md

 ### Edit Element’s Find Expression

-Modifying the element’s find expression is usually the most straightforward, fastest and robust approach to overcome the issue with not found elements.
+Modifying the element’s find expression is usually the most straightforward, fastest, and robust approach to overcome the issue with not found elements.

-If we get back to the example listed in this article, you can see that the __TextContent__ attribute of the _button_ element is unique for the element and is not changing.
+If we get back to the example above, you can see that the __TextContent__ attribute of the _button_ element is unique for the element and is not changing.
 So if __TextContent__ is <a href="/automated-tests/elements/find-element#options-in-element-pane-with-active-recording-session" target="_blank">used in the find expression</a> instead of _id_, the test execution will not fail to locate and click the button.

 ![Change Find expression](/img/automated-tests/troubleshooting/handle-dynamic-attributes/4NewFindExpression.png)